RIC Zvart Onanian School of Nursing/SJHSNA admits 10 full-time students each year. Admission applications are to be submitted between June 15th and

 - Intellectual: Candidates must be able to measure, calculate, reason, analyze and synthesize, both in quiet environments and in areas where distractions, noise

-displays of physiologic data, distinguish artifacts on monitor displays, understand three-dimensional relationships and the spatial relationships of structure.
+displays of physiologic data, distinguish artifacts on monitor displays, and understand three-dimensional relationships and the spatial relationships of structure.
 Candidates must be able to read and

 understand medical and nursing literature.
 In order to complete the degree, they must be able to demonstrate mastery of these skills and the ability to use them together in a timely and often